seng438-winter-2022/seng438-a4-group26/Assignment4-Report.md

 ## DataUtilites test classes

 ### `DataUtilitiesCalculateColumnTotalArrayTest`
+Originally this test class had a mutation score of 83.51%.
 ### `DataUtilitiesClone`
+Originally this test class had a mutation score of 96.77%.

 ### `DataUtilitesTestEqual`
 originally this test class had a mutation score of 91.17% after improvements to the test suite a new mutation score of 94.12% was attained.
 This was done by including 3 new test cases, which were: